INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 	</tr>
 	<tr>
 		<td>hit[:prop[:c]] </td>
 		<td>Sort/group/facet on matched text.
-If prop is omitted, the default property (usually word) is used. c can specify case-sensitivity: either s (sensitive) or i (insensitive). prop and c can also be added to left, right, leftword and rightword.
+If prop is omitted, the default property (usually word) is used. c can specify case-sensitivity: either s (sensitive) or i (insensitive). prop and c can also be added to left, right, wordleft and wordright.
 Examples: hit, hit:lemma, hit:lemma:s.</td>
 	</tr>
 	<tr>
 		<td>left / right </td>
 		<td>Left/right context words.
-Used for sorting, not for grouping/faceting (use leftword/rightword instead).
+Used for sorting, not for grouping/faceting (use wordleft/wordright instead).
 Examples: left, left:pos, left:pos:s.</td>
 	</tr>
 	<tr>
-		<td>leftword / rightword </td>
+		<td>wordleft / wordright </td>
 		<td>Single word to the left or right of the matched text.
 Used for grouping/faceting.
-Examples: leftword, leftword:pos</td>
+Examples: wordleft, wordleft:pos</td>
 	</tr>
 	<tr>
 		<td>field:name </td>